 In addition to meeting with your Pre-Dental advisor, an application seminar is offered during winter term every year.
 Refer to the OSU Pre-Dental Application page and ADEA for general information about the application process and the centralized application, AADSAS.
 Be sure to read the FAQ section.

 When should I take the DAT?

 Take the DAT when you are most ready for it, preferably by the end of July.
-Never take it just to see what it's like, or before you have completed the coursework!
-It's a computer-based test offered at Thomson Prometric Centers http://www.ada.org/dat.aspx .
+Never take it just to see what it is like or before you have completed the coursework.
+Taking it early allows you time to consider your next step after getting your score (whether to possibly retake or postpone your application to dental school).
+It is a computer-based test offered at Thomson Prometric Centers.

-OHSU requires a minimum of 15 on each section, and their average scores are about 19-20.
+It is important to be well prepared for this exam.
+It is an essential component of your application.
+Scores range from 1 to 30.
+OHSU requires a minimum of 15 on each section and their average scores are 19-20.

 My DAT score was lower than I expected.
 Can I retake it?